Porongurup, Western Australia: Industry

 The main industry in the region is dairying, but some vegetable crops grown as well.

 As with other parts of the lower Great Southern region of Western Australia, silviculture, specifically plantations of Tasmanian blue gums, is becoming a notable, and sometimes controversial, industry in Porongurup.

 Tourism

-Tourism based on the Porongurup Range's giant karri forests is limited by the difficulty of access because the nearest public transport is in Albany or Mount Barker.
+Tourism based on the Porongurup Range's giant karri forests is limited by the difficulty of access because the nearest public transport is in Albany and Mount Barker.
 The mountain range includes Castle Rock, a popular climbing destination, and the Devils Slide.
 The Granite Skywalk is a suspended walkway that spirals around the granite outcrop of Castle Rock in Porongurup National Park.
 Eucalypt forest and rounded granite knobs and boulders give way to views over the Stirling Range and towards Esperance.

 A popular annual event is "Art in the Park", an outdoor sculpture competition in the picnic area on Castle Rock Road in the national park.
 The week-long event is held in April and attracts a diverse range of traditional and contemporary works vying for cash prizes.